When we read the meter, we read the black numbers only and then calculate a charge based on the kilolitres used.

-Reading the water meter regularly can identify any sudden change in the water use.
+By reading your water meter regularly you can identify any sudden change in the water use.
 Identifying a problem early will reduce the impact on the water use component of the account.
-The water meter is generally located at the front of the property and it records water usage in kilolitres, which is per thousand litres.

 Shoalhaven Water recommends that if customers are away or not regularly at their property that the water meter be turned off to prevent water flow to the property.
-An undetected water leak can even attract termites.
+An undetected water leak be costly and can even attract termites.

 - Find the water meter and record the reading.
+A simple way to do this is to use your phone camera (if you have one) and take a photo.
 Make sure not to use any water afterwards for a few hours.
-Just before bed is a good time.

-- Read the meter again a few hours later (or in the morning) making sure no water has been used during the test period.
+- Read the meter again a few hours later making sure no water has been used during the test period.